Marfa, Texas: Arts and culture

 The area around Marfa is known as a cultural center for contemporary artists and artisans.
 In 1971, Minimalist artist Donald Judd moved to Marfa from New York.
 After renting summer houses for a few years, he bought two large hangars and some smaller buildings and began to install his art permanently.
-This had started with his building in New York but the buildings in Marfa allowed him to install his works on a larger scale.
-In 1976, he bought the first of two ranches that became his primary places of residence, continuing a long love affair with the desert landscape surrounding Marfa.
-Later, with assistance from the Dia Art Foundation in New York, Judd acquired decommissioned Fort D.A.
-Russell, and in 1979 began transforming the fort's buildings into art spaces.
+He had started hanging his art in New York, but the buildings in Marfa allowed him to install his works on a larger scale.
+In 1976, he bought the first of two ranches that became his primary places of residence, continuing a long appreciation for the desert landscape surrounding Marfa.
+Later, with assistance from the Dia Art Foundation in New York, Judd acquired the now decommissioned Fort D. A. Russell, and in 1979 began transforming the fort's buildings into art spaces.
 Judd's vision was to house large collections of individual artists' work on permanent display, as a sort of antimuseum.
-Judd believed the prevailing model of many museums, where various art exhibits are shown for limited times, does not allow the viewer an understanding of the artist or their work as they had intended.
+Judd believed the prevailing model of many museums, where various art exhibits are shown for limited times, does not allow the viewer an understanding of artists or their work as they had intended.